SmithWillSuffice/ohanga-pai/content/blog/94_global_reserves_of_stupidity.md

 bank policy look like the myth is true.
 If you believe in fairies and unicorns it will look to observers like there are invisible fairies and unicorns floating around your head.

+## Politcal Leaders "Getting it"...  all backwards

+OK, ok, "all backwards" is a bit of an exaggeration, but allow me the hyperbole for dramatix effect if you please.

 Here is another bad take: